Satyamall/B.Tech_Final_Year_Project_Classroom_for_College/README.md

 | Satya Prakash| Mall     |
 | Indrajeet    | Kumar    |

-<h3>Following tech stacks have been used for creation of User Interface (Front-end) of the application <h3>
+### Following tech stacks have been used for creation of User Interface (Front-end) of the application
 - React
 - React-redux(Thunks, ApplyMiddleware)
 - Fetch